 Olan is another vegetable preparation which is very typical of Kerala.
 It is made of Ash Gourd (also known as Winter Melon) and Pumpkin (both very commonly available vegetables) and and a handful of cooked black-eyed beans simmered in coconut milk and then seasoned with a little coconut oil.
 There are no spices used with the exception of green chillies.
 Yet the green chillies do not make it spicy, just lend a flavour.

 Despite having no spices (unusual in an Indian “curry”), this is not bland.
 It is very tasty, full of flavour with the slight sweetness of coconut milk.
 No traditional festive meal (called a "Sadhya") in Kerala is complete without an Olan.

-Today, Kerala and Malayalis all over the world are celebrating Thiruvonam (the tenth and final day of the Onam festival).
-Though we aren't having a sadhya, I shall present you an Olan which was cooked in my kitchen.
-While this is festive fare, Olan is also something which frequently features as part of regular meals in our homes.
+Malayalis all over the world celebrate the festival of Onam which is a ten day long celebration with Thiruvonam (the tenth and final day of the Onam festival) being the most imprtant.
+This time, we aren't having a sadhya as such but I have cooked some of the dishes which are served as part of the festive lunch.
+Today's post Olan and though it is festive fare, it is also something that is regularly cooked in homes all across Kerala regularly.
 This dish is one of those which Palakkad Iyers have also adopted and made their own.